jdleesmiller/jdleesmiller.github.io/_posts/2016-07-04-cto-time-minute-by-minute.markdown

 Like most people who track their time, my goal was to improve my productivity.
 It gave me data to answer questions about whether I was spending too much or too little time on particular activities, for example user support or client projects.
 The data showed that my intuition on these questions was often wrong.

 There were also some less tangible benefits.
 It was reassuring on a Friday to have an answer to that usually rhetorical question, "where did this week go?"
-I feel like it also reduced context switching: if I stopped what I was doing to answer an chat message or email, I had to take the time to record it in my time tracker.
+I feel like it also reduced context switching: if I stopped what I was doing to answer a chat message or email, I had to take the time to record it in my time tracker.
 I think this added friction was a win for overall productivity, perhaps paradoxically.

 This post documents the (simple) system I built to record my time, how I analysed the data, and the results.
 The main things I learned were: